-A year into the plan, Council has reflected on its progress and made some adjustments to the plan.
-Supporting this revised plan is the Strategic Resource Plan 2014 - 2018 which outlines both the financial and non-financial resources to deliver this plan.
-The Strategic Resource Plan 2014 - 2018 is available as an attachment to this plan.
+Two years into the plan, Council has reflected on its progress and made some adjustments to the plan.
+Supporting this revised plan is the Strategic Resource Plan 2015-19 which outlines both the financial and non-financial resources to deliver this plan.
+The Strategic Resource Plan 2015-19 is available as an attachment to this plan.